PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 #### Error Handling with WellCrafted

-Whispering uses [WellCrafted](https://github.com/wellcrafted-dev/wellcrafted), a lightweight TypeScript library I created to bring Rust-inspired error handling to JavaScript.
+NoteFlux uses [WellCrafted](https://github.com/wellcrafted-dev/wellcrafted), a lightweight TypeScript library I created to bring Rust-inspired error handling to JavaScript.
 I built WellCrafted after using the [effect-ts library](https://github.com/Effect-TS/effect) when it first came out in 2023—I was very excited about the concepts but found it too verbose.
 WellCrafted distills my takeaways from effect-ts and makes them better by leaning into more native JavaScript syntax, making it perfect for this use case.
 Unlike traditional try-catch blocks that hide errors, WellCrafted makes all potential failures explicit in function signatures using the `Result<T, E>` pattern.

 `wellcrafted` ensures robust error handling across the entire codebase, from service layer functions to UI components, while maintaining excellent developer experience with TypeScript's control flow analysis.

-### Run Whispering in Local Development Mode
+### Run NoteFlux in Local Development Mode

 1. Clone the repository: `git clone https://github.com/epicenter-so/epicenter.git`
 2. Change into the project directory: `cd epicenter`